manueldev/srtla-windows/README.md

-The server component - srtla_rec - in this repository is unsupported, no longer under development and not suitable for production deployment.
+The server component - srtla_rec - in this repository isunsupported, no longer under development and not suitable for production deployment.
 Sign up for a [BELABOX cloud](https://belabox.net/cloud) account to benefit from the latest improvements, available on a global network of relay servers.
 =====

 srtla - SRT transport proxy with link aggregation for connection bonding